-According to the World Wide Fund for Nature, there are only about 1860 of these bears left in the bamboo forests of China.
-A very few live outside China in zoos, with a pair in Vienna.
+According to the WWF, less than 1900 wild bears still survive in the bamboo forests of China.
+A very few live outside China in zoos, with Vienna one of these exceptions.

 The Panda backstory

-The arrival of the bears in 2003 was a major event for the country, and saw the outbreak of a veritable pandamania.
-When the panda enclosure was thrown open to visitors for the first time, half of Vienna descended on the poor creatures.
+The arrival of the original bears was a major event for Austria and saw the outbreak of a veritable pandamania.
+When the panda enclosure opened to visitors for the first time, half of Vienna descended on the creatures.

-Not that the pandas themselves seem too bothered by the fuss.
-They are invariably found either sleeping or eating, and view human proceedings with a gentle disdain.
+Not that the pandas themselves seemed too bothered by the fuss.
+They were invariably found either sleeping or eating and viewed human proceedings with a gentle disdain.

-If you do want to see them, you don’t need to worry about long queues now.
-Unless you visit the zoo on a hot weekend or public holiday, you should have little trouble getting a good view of the animals (assuming they are active).
-The exception is, of course, when a newborn is around.
-Because, let’s be honest, there is nothing on this planet as cute as a baby panda.
+If you do want to see the pandas, don’t worry about long queues now.
+Unless you visit the zoo on a hot weekend or public holiday, you should have little trouble getting a good view of them (assuming they are active and the house is open).